veebch/btcticker/README.md

 An ePaper Cryptocurrency price ticker that runs as a Python script on a Raspberry Pi connected to a [Waveshare 2.7 inch monochrome ePaper display](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).
 The script periodically (every 5 mins by default) takes data from CoinGecko and prints a summary to the ePaper.

-A few minutes work gives you a desk ornament that will tastefully monitor a coin's journey moonward.
+A few minutes work gives you a desk ornament that will tastefully and unobtrusively monitor a coin's journey moonward.

 ![Action Shot](/images/actionshot/BasicLunar.jpg)